-The DC shall have delegated authority from the Society's Council to examine the complaint, and to decide its justification, but only to recommend appropriate sanctions if it finds the complaint justified.
+The DC shall have delegated authority from the Society's Council to examine the complaint and to decide its justification, but only to recommend appropriate sanctions if it finds the complaint justified.
+Such an Investigation should normally be completed within 3 months of instruction by Council.